Imperial College London

 Structural biology of extracellular matrix

 Extracellular matrix (ECM) is assembled from secreted macromolecules by a combination of spontaneous and cell-assisted processes.
-Cells interact with ECM using membrane-spanning receptors that critically regulate cell behaviour.
-Many human diseases are the result of faults in ECM assembly or cell-matrix communication: for instance, defective adhesion of skeletal muscle cells to ECM causes muscular dystrophy, and the loss of regulation by ECM is a key step in the progression of many cancers.
+Cells interact with ECM using membrane-spanning receptors that regulate cell behaviour.
+Many human diseases are the result of faults in ECM assembly or cell-matrix communication.
+For example, defective adhesion of skeletal muscle cells to ECM causes muscular dystrophy, and the loss of regulation by ECM is a key step in the progression of many cancers.

-The broad aim of my research programme is to understand ECM assembly and signalling at the molecular level.
-We determine atomic structures of ECM proteins using X-ray crystallography and investigate their interactions using a variety of biochemical and biophysical techniques.
+The aim of my research is to understand ECM assembly and signalling at the molecular level.

 Laminins

 The laminin polymer is anchored to the cell surface by interactions of the LG domains with cellular receptors, such as integrins and dystroglycan.
-In 1999, we proposed that some LG domains may function as calcium-dependent lectins for the then uncharacterised carbohydrate modification of dystroglycan, which is an essential receptor for muscle function (Hohenester et al, 1999).
-In collaboration with Kevin Campbell (University of Iowa), we subsequently confirmed this prediction by elucidating the atomic details of this important protein-carbohydrate interaction (Briggs et al, 2016):Briggs
+In 1999, we proposed that LG domains may function as calcium-dependent lectins for the then uncharacterised carbohydrate modification of dystroglycan (Hohenester et al, 1999).
+In collaboration with Kevin Campbell (University of Iowa), we subsequently confirmed this prediction by elucidating the atomic details of this important protein-carbohydrate interaction (Briggs et al, 2016).Briggs

-Collagens are the major structural proteins of vertebrates, but they also serve as ligands of two unusual receptor tyrosine kinases, DDR1 and DDR2, which are dysregulated in many cancers.
-In collaboration with Birgit Leitinger (National Heart and Lung Institute), we defined the structural basis of sequence-specific collagen recognition by DDRs (Carafoli et al, 2009) and determined the structure of the complete DDR ectodomain (Carafoli et al, 2012).
-These results have helped formulate a mechanism for transmembrane signalling by DDRs.
-More recently, we revealed the mechanism of kinase autoinhibition in DDRs (Sammon et al, 2020).
+Collagens are the major structural proteins of vertebrates, but they also serve as ligands of two unusual receptor tyrosine kinases, DDR1 and DDR2.
+In collaboration with Birgit Leitinger (National Heart and Lung Institute), we defined the structural basis of collagen recognition and signalling by DDRs (Carafoli et al, 2009Carafoli et al, 2012; Sammon et al, 2020).